Digital Innovation and Transformation

 - How to best organize and lead product and service innovation initiatives in the digital space;

-- The principles and practices of leveraging crowds for innovation and how various crowdsourcing business models are executed by incumbent and startups.
+- The principles and practices of leveraging crowds for innovation and how various crowdsourcing business models are executed.